angband/angband/docs/birth.rst

 powerful characters start with more gold).
 Each character also starts out with a few useful items, which may be kept, or sold to a shop-keeper for more gold.
-However, especially valuable items will never sell for the full price, as each shopkeeper has a maximum that he is prepared to pay for any item.
+However, especially valuable items will never sell for the full price, as each shopkeeper has a maximum that they are prepared to pay for any item.
 The more generous shopkeepers may buy your items for up to 30,000 gold pieces: but some are really stingy, and will pay no more than 5,000.